-/X/ Annual report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the fiscal year ended December 31, 2015 // Transition report pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period from to Commission file number 0-20852 ULTRALIFE CORPORATION (Exact name of registrant as specified in its charter) 16-1387013 Delaware (I.R.S.
-Employer (State or other jurisdiction of Identification No.) incorporation or organization) 2000 Technology Parkway, Newark, New York 14513 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (315) 332-7100
+For the fiscal year ended December 31, 2016

+OR

+// Transition report pursuant to section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from to

+Commission file number 0-20852

+ULTRALIFE CORPORATION

+(Exact name of registrant as specified in its charter)

+Delaware 16-1387013

+(State or other jurisdiction of (I.R.S.
+Employer

+incorporation or organization) Identification No.)

+Registrant's telephone number, including area code: (315) 332-7100